Providing Reception Services

 Clean windows and glass doors Cleaning staff Every Friday Use streak-free glass cleaner.

-Disinfect and wipe down seating area Receptionist Every Friday Include both the seats and armrests.
+Disinfect and wipe down the seating area Receptionist Every Friday Include both the seats and armrests.

 Clean reception area air vents Cleaning staff Every Friday Use a vacuum or a microfiber cloth.